Treatment for Psychoses at CHMC in Dubai

 Thought insertion

-A similar phenomenon happens in intrusive thought in the obsessive-compulsive disorder.
+A similar phenomenon happens in intrusive thought in obsessive-compulsive disorder.
 The OCD patient is not able to block the thoughts, feeling that they are imposed on him.
 However, the main difference between thought insertion and obsessive-compulsive thoughts is the absence (thought insertion) or presence (OCD thoughts) of the insight.
 In the case of thought insertion, the patient has no or little insight that the process of insertion/thought control is not real.
 In the OCD, even though the patient is not able to block the thoughts, he is able to recognize that they are not a part of his personality and frequently knows that they are nonsensical.
 The thought insertion is Ego-synthym (belonging to Ego), while the OCD thoughts are not regarded as a part of the patient’s personality.

 Somatic delusions

 Another frequent theme of somatic delusion is the conviction that the body is affected by germs or parasites.
-The patients affected by such delusion may feel parasites crawling under the skin, accumulating in one part of their body, and causing pain.
+The patients affected by such delusion may feel parasites crawling under their skin, accumulating in one part of their body, and causing pain.

 Bizarre and not bizarre somatic delusions

 There are two categories of somatic delusions: bizarre and not bizarre.
 A bizarre somatic delusion is farfetched from a situation that can happen in real life.
-An example of such delusion could be the conviction that one underwent some miraculous operation, for example, that someone removed his organs but without any visible marks or scars on their body.
-The explanation of such “organ removal” is equally bizarre as the delusion itself.
+An example of such a delusion could be the conviction that one underwent some miraculous operation, for example, that someone removed his organs but without any visible marks or scars on their body.
+The explanation of such “organ removal” is as equally bizarre as the delusion itself.

-In cases in which a patient complains of a functional symptom that is more probable, such as headache, weakness, or pain, they can be easily misdiagnosed as a somatic disorder by neglecting the psychological origin of the problem.
+In cases in which a patient complains of a functional symptom that is more probable, such as headache, weakness, or pain, they can be easily misdiagnosed as having a somatic disorder by neglecting the psychological origin of the problem.

 Disorders with somatic delusions